M&S hopes man for all seasons can revitalise fashion

 "Too much of it is cheap-looking and yucky," said one shopper commenting under the online name Magnolia.

-While M&S is still Britain's biggest clothing retailer by sales, it is engaged in a fierce battle for the middle England pound with high street rival Next (NXT.L) and John Lewis [JLP.UL], Britain's biggest department store chain.
+While M&S is still Britain's biggest clothing retailer by sales, it is engaged in a fierce battle for the middle England pound with high street rival Next and John Lewis , Britain's biggest department store chain.

 Once the go-to shop for everything from underwear to men's suits and grandma's cardigans, its large, brightly-lit stores have, according to analysts, suffered from its desire to continue being all things to all people.